American Sound Studio: Beginnings on Thomas Street

 American Sound Studio was started in 1964 at 827 Thomas Street in North Memphis by producer Chips Moman and Don Crews.
 Between 1967 and 1971 approximately 120 hit songs were produced, and listed in the top 100 of Billboard, at the American Sound Studio.
 During one week span, 25% of Billboard's top 100 not only came from the same studio, but featured the same band backing a variety of artists.
 It was further noted that the Memphis Boys recorded 122 Top 10 records using the same rhythm team, and were also known as the “827 Thomas Street Band” after the address of the studio.

 The first American Sound Studio facility on Thomas Street was closed in 1972 and the building was torn down in 1989.
 In its place is a Family Dollar store with a County historical marker.
-Moman moved first to Atlanta, and then to Nashville, opening and operating American Sound Studio facilities in each city.
+Moman moved first to Atlanta, and then to Nashville,opening and operating American Recording Studio facilities in each city.
 Neither location remains today.
+Chips Moman changed the name too American Recording Studios in 1967 when the second studio was opened in Memphis.
+In 1968 Chip's ran full page advertisement in the trade Magazine Billboard.
+Chips had announced the name change in 1967 in the Industry news section of Billboard.